 - Only €5 adults and €3 children, plus the aquarium is free on the 1st and 3rd Tuesday after 2:00 pm, as well as the first Sunday of the month.

-Many of Milan’s attractions require tickets and have long lines.
-One way to avoid this is to book a tour in advance.
+Many of Milan’s attractions require tickets and have long lines, however one way to avoid this is to book a tour in advance.
 Often, these enable you to skip the line.
 A couple worth mentioning are listed here.
+Click the buttons for an in-depth description.

 Day trips from Milan: